mbrendler/drain/README.md

 ## ZSH completion

-You can use the sample completion like the
+You can use the same completion as the
 [i project](https://github.com/mbrendler/i/blob/master/zsh-completion/_i).